 The personnel involved in the project:

-Monthly bird surveys were conducted between 2016 and 2019.
-Each survey lasted two days and employed the counting flocks method.
+Monthly bird surveys were conducted between 2016 and 2022.
+Each survey lasted 1 to 2 days and employed the counting flocks method.

 Method step description: